Assessments

 Picking a Major

-Chances are, there are several majors that fit with your interests.
-Often, you can satisfy your interests in other aspects of your life, such as volunteering, hobbies, recreation, etc.
+Chances are, several majors fit with your interests.
+Often, you can satisfy your interests in other aspects of your life, such as volunteer activities, hobbies, recreation, etc. Most majors can lead to a variety of careers, which may also combine your different interests.

 Changing Majors

-If you are in the beginning of your major and still completing your general education requirements, changing your major may be the best option for you if you realize your major is not the best fit and/or you are not performing above average in your coursework.
+If you are beginning your major and still completing your general education requirements, changing your major may be the best option for you if you realize it is not the best fit and/or you are not performing above average in your coursework.

 If you are well into your major (late sophomore/early junior year), changing your major could lead to loss of credit hours that can be applied towards your major.
 Before changing majors, meet with your advisor to find out if classes you have taken will apply towards other majors or if you will lose a significant number of credit hours.
 If receiving financial aid, consult with your financial aid counselor to determine the effects of changing majors on your financial aid loans.